 Since 2015, IRT Jules Verne has taken a decidedly international turn and has set up a strategy to obtain European funding in order to bring to fruition a number of research and development projects in line with its technological roadmap.

-To meet its ambition, IRT Jules Verne has structured its business accordingly and in 2017, it set up a cell dedicated to the set-up of European projects with the aim of strengthening IRT Jules Verne’s international collaborations and meeting the challenge of diversifying its funding.
+To meet its ambition, IRT Jules Verne has structured its business accordingly and in 2017, it set up a Europe unit dedicated to the set-up of European projects with the aim of strengthening IRT Jules Verne’s international collaborations and meeting the challenge of diversifying its funding.
 The results are already apparent, with no fewer than 12 European projects on its books.

 Its team supports IRT Jules Verne’s researchers, but where necessary, its industrial and/or academic members can be brought onboard for different projects.

 The principal mission of the European Unit rests on the following three pillars:

 - Positioning IRT Jules Verne within the European research landscape (lobbying, integrating formal and informal networks of influence, institutional relations, taking a proactive stance on future framework programmes, developing its network of European partners, etc.).
 As such, IRT Jules Verne is a member of the European lobbying associations, an active member of several GTN (National Thematic Groups), and it is in regular contact with the various NCPs (National Contact Points).

 - Carrying out strategic monitoring of calls for tender for European projects, particularly Framework Programmes, and opportunities for collaboration on themes already within IRT Jules Verne’s roadmap.